sgillies/geojson-events/README.md

 - Values of these objects are ISO-8601 or RFC 3339 date/time strings.

 The "when" object describes the temporal extent of a feature in the same sense that a GeoJSON "geometry" object describes its spatial extent.
+A common representation of time allows us to more readily mix GeoJSON from different sources in spatio-temporal visualizations.

 ## Hypothetical examples